-This phase I/II trial evaluates the safety and activity of an anti-cancer drug in children with relapsed/refractory leukaemia, neuroblastoma, sarcoma and high grade glioma..
+This phase I/II trial evaluates the safety and activity of an anti-cancer drug in children or young people with relapsed or refractory leukaemia, neuroblastoma, sarcoma or high grade glioma.

-This trial is treating patients with Relapsed/refractory leukaemia, Neuroblastoma, Sarcoma and High grade gliomas (brain cancers).
+This trial is treating patients with leukaemia, neuroblastoma, sarcoma or high grade glioma (brain cancer).